-Students must wear the school uniform shirt with the school logo, which must be purchased from the school Dean of Students Affair.
+- Students must wear the school uniform shirt with the school logo, which must be purchased from the school Dean of Students Affair.
 Each student will receive one (1) free uniform shirt per school year.
 All additional polo uniforms are sold to the students at \$20 per shirt.
-Additional choices of uniforms are offered and listed on our uniform store by visiting the following link https://www.Bit.ly/hesuniformstore

-- Uniform Shirts are described as the Polo shirt and hoodie/zip up hoodie that has the logo ONLY - Students may not wear their own clothes of the same color and style. - Students may wear solid navy, royal blue, black, white, yellow or gray shirts underneath their short sleeve uniform shirt. - Students may not wear any outer garments including Sweatshirts, sweaters, shawls, or wraps over their school uniform shirts, except jackets.
+Additional choices of uniforms are offered and listed on our uniform store website at http://mkt.com/noor-international-academy - Students may not wear their own clothes of the same color and style. - Students may wear solid navy, royal blue, black, white, yellow or gray shirts underneath their short sleeve uniform shirt. - Students may not wear any outer garments including Sweatshirts, jackets, sweaters, shawls, or wraps over their school uniform shirts.
 Exception may be made by the administration for school sweaters and Zip up Hoodies purchased from the school.